This post may contain affiliate links. Please read my Privacy Policy.

 Ingredients

-Homemade strawberry compote is made with only four simple ingreidents.
+Homemade strawberry compote is made with only four simple ingredients.

-- Strawberries - 1 lb.
-(454g) - Fresh or frozen strawberries work with this recipe.
+- Strawberries – Fresh or frozen strawberries work with this recipe.

-- Fresh Lemon Juice - ½ tablespoon lemon (7g) - Always use fresh lemon juice.
-The bottled lemon is not the same.
+- Fresh Lemon Juice – Always use fresh lemon juice.

 Strawberry sauce is perfect as a topping or a filling.
 Some of my favorite combinations include: